vuejs/vue2-ssr-docs/docs/guide/data.md

 ## Server Data Fetching

-In `entry-server.js` we can get the components matched by a route with `router.getMatchedComponents()`, and call `asyncData` if the component exposes it.
-Then we need to attach resolved state to the render context.
+In `entry-server.js`, we will set the store state in the render context after the app is finished rendering, thanks to the `context.rendered` hook recognized by the server renderer.

 ``` js
 // entry-server.js